baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 Don’t remove SD card from the reader on your computer.
 We’re going to set up the WiFi interface.

-# Step 3: Configure your WiFi
+# Step 3: Configure your WiFi - DONE
-Unplug your SD Card reader and plug it back in and this will mount the Raspbia image on your Linux box.
+Unplug your SD Card reader and plug it back in and this will mount the Raspbian image on your Linux box.
 The `df -h` command will show you the device being used, the mount point, and memory used/available.

 ```bash